 Because of limited file access in newer versions of Android, songs and instruments in Sputter has to be saved to the app’s internal storage.
 This means that when the app is uninstalled the user’s files are deleted with it, which of course can be disastrous.
 It also means that there is no simple way to migrate all your songs and instruments from one device to another.

-To mitigate these issues there is now a backup feature in Sputter version 1.
+To mitigate these issues there is now a backup feature in Sputter version 1.5.0-alpha2 which should now be available in the beta channel on Google Play.

 A few days ago one of those highly encouraging one star reviews was posted on Google Play.
 As usual it did not go into any detail and was more along the lines of “This sucks!”.